-Over the coming 2-5 decades, forecasts indicate the potential for truly profound transformation in many ecosystems across the MBR.
+Over the coming 2-5 decades, forecasts indicate the potential for truly profound transformation in many ecosystems across the CBR.
 These include:

-- Higher than normal summer temperatures across most grazing allotments - Severe contraction in characteristic bioclimates for Mojave Mid-Elevation Mixed (Joshua tree-Blackbrush) Desert Scrub, Mojave Desert Tortoise, Mule deer winter range, and Great Basin Pinyon-Juniper Woodland - Bioclimate contraction indicated for Sonoran Desert tortoise, Gila monster and Sonora-Mojave Creosotebush-White Bursage Desert Scrub is overall less severe, but still quite severe within southern portions of the ecoregion.
+- Higher than normal summer temperatures across most grazing allotments - Severe contraction in characteristic bioclimates for Inter-Mountain Basins Big Sagebrush Shrubland, Greater sage-grouse, pygmy rabbit. - Bioclimate contraction indicated for Great Basin Pinyon-Juniper Woodland, Inter-Mountain Basins Mixed Salt Desert Scrub is overall less severe, but still quite severe within southern portions of the ecoregion.

-Climate space trends indicate the potential for extreme growing season temperatures throughout the ecoregion, but concentrated in the eastern subregion.
+Climate space trends indicate the potential for extreme growing season temperatures throughout the vast majority of the ecoregion.
+These forecasts appear to be most intense along the southern end of the ecoregion, and throughout the other largest basins.

 Climate envelope analysis, looking out to 2060, also indicates the potential for rather profound transformation.
-As indicated by many individual models, and in combination, lowest-elevation basins throughout the ecoregion, perhaps most intense in the south-eastern subregion, could transition over decades from warm desert scrub into completely unvegetated desert landscapes.
-Given the combination of existing models, one can begin to visualize the expansion of sparse, or unvegetated plains, the expansion of some desert playas, and the slow expansion/transformation mixed salt-desert scrub.
-Much of what is currently Joshua tree and Blackbrush-dominated scrub within this ecoregion could see increasing predominance of creosotebush-dominated scrub.
+As indicated by many individual models, and in combination, lowest-elevation basins throughout the ecoregion, perhaps most intense in the southern CBR, could transition from cool semidesert into very warm and sparsely-vegetated desert landscapes more typical of the adjacent Mojave Basin and Range.
+Given the combination of existing models, one can begin to visualize the expansion of sparse, or unvegetated plains, the expansion of some desert playas, and the slow expansion or transformation to mixed salt-desert scrub.
+Much of what is currently the vast 'sagebrush sea' within this ecoregion could see increasing predominance of salt-desert scrub.
 Again, the exact mechanisms for transforming vegetation change will likely vary by type and location, but the overall nature of that change could perhaps become more clearly predicted using results of this REA.

-Interestingly, this same process could result in a decrease in expansion of invasive plants such as red brome (see Bradley 2009 for cheatgrass predictions), as conditions in many places become too dry.
-But these invasive species could be replaced by others now invading other areas of the desert southwest.
+Interestingly, this same process could result in a decrease in expansion of cheatgrass, as conditions in many places become too dry (Bradley 2009, 2010).
+But that invasive species could be replaced by red brome and others now invading the northern Mojave Desert.
+Similarly, the expansion of juniper and pinyon pine into adjacent big sagebrush shrubland could continue to expand, or be limited in places by expanding drought conditions and increasing fire return intervals (Bradley 2010).